 The Lesser Town councillors got The Holy Trinity Column created in 1715, close to the Church of St Nicholas.
-The column, which surrounded by sculptures of saints and angels, meant to show gratitude to the supposed spiritual powers for the end of the period of illness.
+The column, which was surrounded by sculptures of saints and angels, was meant to show gratitude to the supposed spiritual powers for the end of the period of illness.

 What’s unique about this column was that it has an eye in a triangle, which was the Eye of God on the top.

 This beautiful square was founded in the 12th century and had witnessed many historical events.
 The place was between Wenceslas square & Charles bridge.

 Wenceslas Square was named after Saint Wenceslas, and it holds a Statue of the Bohemia Saint on horseback.
 There were Clubs, Restaurants, Bars in the area, and it’s also a great place to go shopping.

 One of the attractions in this old town square was the musical show—the music emanating from the town hall’s Medieval Astronomical Clock.
 The clock was built in 1410, and it commanded attention every hour, from 8 am – 8 pm, where people gathered around and wait for it to chimes.

 Winter Opening Hour: 11 am – 5 pm (Monday) & 9 am-5 pm (Tue-Sun).